-On 26 OctoberIn 2020 CAP and BCAP amended two rules in the Lotteries section of each Code to update and clarify the way in which how it is reasonable for under-25s tocan be depicted in lottery advertising.
+On 26 October 2020 CAP and BCAP amended two rules in the Lotteries section of each Code to update and clarify the way in which under-25s can be depicted in lottery advertising.
 This document acts as guidance for how those rules should be understood.